marquesds/marquesds.github.io/_posts/2023-01-03-bitshift-operations.md

 |`2^3`| + |`2^2`| + |`2^1`| + |`2^0`|

 # Bitshifting
-As multiplying or dividing a Base 10 number by `10` the result is a number shifted to the right or to the left, if we multiply or divide a Base 2 number by `2^N` (two to the power of number `N`) the result will be a bit shifted to the right or to the left as well.
+As multiplying or dividing a Base 10 number by `10` the result is a number shifted to the left or to the right, if we multiply or divide a Base 2 number by `2^N` (two to the power of number `N`) the result will be a bit shifted to the left or to the right as well.
 The syntax that most programming language uses to represent this operation is:
-- Bitshift right (multiplication): `>>`;
+- Bitshift left (multiplication): `<<`;
-- Bitshift left (division): `<<`;
+- Bitshift right (division): `>>`;

 Examples:
 - `0001 << 2^1 = 0010`, because `1 * 2 = 2`;